What is vertigo?

 Looking for vertigo & vestibular rehabilitation in Panorama Ridge, Surrey, BC?

 If you suffer from vertigo, our experienced team at Panorama Physiotherapy & Sports Injury Clinic can help.
 We specialize in treating positional vertigo and vestibulopathies.
-Give us a call or get in touch through our contact form to book an appointment today.
+Give us a call or book an online appointment today.